About Leadership Development for Early Career Women

-Women 3-5 years into their career who have been identified by management or a sponsor at their organization as having high potential for leadership development.
-Curriculum content targets all women in the workforce, including those from diverse backgrounds.
+Women with 5-10 years of business experience, those who are transitioning (or expected to transition) into new roles, and/or those who have been identified by management or a sponsor at their organization as having high potential for leadership development.

-The first module introduces general concepts of leadership development, particularly as they relate to women early in their careers.
+The first module introduces general concepts of leadership development, particularly as they relate to particular challenges women face in their careers.
 Participants will engage in an intensive training that defines Career Branding and identify essential components to implementing branding strategies into a professional’s career.
 Participants will gain skills, strategies and techniques that can help lead to personal and career success, including securing mentors, sponsors and advocates.
-Participants will begin mapping their own leadership paths with the introduction of personalized leadership development plans and personal vision statements, and will be assigned to facilitated peer coaching groups.
+Participants will begin mapping their own leadership paths with the introduction of personalized leadership development plans, and will be assigned to facilitated peer coaching groups.

 On the final day of programming, participants will explore the intricacies of social networks dynamics and their impact on leadership development.
 Participants will also present their personalized leadership plans in their peer coaching groups, and share experiences with the whole cohort.
 The day culminates in a keynote and panel session featuring women leaders who will share their stories, lessons learned, and recommendations for early career women.
 Participants will be joined by their sponsors for the keynote and panel, as well as presentation of their certificates.

 Click here to download the Leadership Development for Early Career Women program brochure.